 As mentioned earlier, the most problematic type of chainsaws is gas powered, where regular engine maintenance is necessary, just like with cars.

-On the other hand, both corded and cordless small chainsaws need basic maintenance related to the bar and chain mechanisms.
+On the other hand, both corded and cordless chainsaws need basic maintenance related to the bar and chain mechanisms.

 The chain will lose its sharpness or get loose.
 It is a safety question to keep the chain well maintained, including sharpening, oiling, and replacing it if necessary.